Iron(II) sulfate: Reactions

-Iron(II) sulfate outside a titanium dioxide factory in Kaanaa, Pori, Finland.

-Upon dissolving in water, ferrous sulfates form the metal aquo complex [Fe(H_{2}O)_{6}]^{2+}, which is an almost colorless, paramagnetic ion.
+Upon dissolving in water, ferrous sulfates form the metal aquo complex [Fe(H2O)6](2+), which is an almost colorless, paramagnetic ion.

 On heating, iron(II) sulfate first loses its water of crystallization and the original green crystals are converted into a white anhydrous solid.
 When further heated, the anhydrous material decomposes into sulfur dioxide and sulfur trioxide, leaving a reddish-brown iron(III) oxide.
 Thermolysis of iron(II) sulfate begins at about 680 C.

 Like other iron(II) salts, iron(II) sulfate is a reducing agent.
 For example, it reduces nitric acid to nitrogen monoxide and chlorine to chloride:

 Its mild reducing power is of value in organic synthesis.
 It is used as the iron catalyst component of Fenton's reagent.

 Ferrous sulfate can be detected by the cerimetric method, which is the official method of the Indian Pharmacopoeia.
 This method includes the use of ferroin solution, showing a red to light green colour change during titration.